global-asp/asp-source/en/0203_searching-spirit-spring.md

 She told the village elders about her journey to bring back the spirit of celebration to her people.
 The Bhubezi invited her to rest and stay the night.

 ##
-In the morning the chief called on Nkanyezi.“My child,” he said, “here is a special drum.
-It plays a new song every time you beat it.”
+In the morning the chief called on Nkanyezi."My child," he said, "here is a special drum.
+It plays a new song every time you beat it."

 Nkanyezi thanked the elders and put the drum in her bag.
 She went on her way again, delighted with this gift of music and dance.